⚡ Quick answer: build an ECG quality program in 5 steps

 |---|---|---|

-| 1 | Baseline audit: 100 ECGs across department | QC Lead |
+| 1 | Baseline audit: 100 ECGs across the department | QC lead |

-| 1–2 | Identify top 3 error types from baseline data | QC Lead |
+| 1–2 | Identify the top 3 error types from baseline data | QC lead |

-| 2 | Hardware audit: inspect all electrodes, leadwires, trunk cables | BMET / QC Lead |
+| 2 | Hardware audit: inspect all electrodes, leadwires, trunk cables | BMET / QC lead |

-| 2 | Develop training materials targeting top errors | Educator |
+| 2 | Develop training materials targeting the top errors | Educator |

-| 3 | Department kick-off meeting: share data, explain program | Manager |
+| 3 | Department kick-off: share data, explain the program | Manager |

 | 4 | Training session #1 (focus: top error type) | Educator |

-Days 31–60: Implementation
+Days 31–60: implementation

 | Week | Task | Owner |